 H. University Data

-Units with University web pages that refer to data maintained by another unit should coordinate access and use with the Information Custodian for such data in compliance with University Policy #311, “Data and Information Access and Security.”
+Units with University web pages that refer to data maintained by another unit should coordinate access and use with the Information Custodian for such data in compliance with University Policy 311, Information Security.

 Dynamic information (course enrollment, tuition, directory information, etc.) should be retrieved from the appropriate University operational database.